ibm-messaging/mq-dev-patterns/Spring-JMS/README.md

 The Level 202 creates a DSL defined integration flow, which sends a
 request to MQ and waits for a response.

-It consists of 1 modules.
+It consists of 1 module.
 * **MessageProducer201** - which sets up an integration flow in the middle of which, a request is send out to Queue 1 and the rest of the integration flow continues with the response from Queue 2.